Merge Forum Topics

 See original forum post here: http://commons.gc.cuny.edu/groups/wordpress-help/forum/topic/merge-forum-topics/

-#4 Updated by Matt Gold about 8 years ago
+#4 Updated by Matt Gold over 10 years ago

 Shawn M submitted a reminder on UserVoice about this issue.
 Personally, I'm not sure what I think of this.
 Who should have the power to merge threads?
 Might there be other options besides merging?
 And what is the real issue here?
 It seems to me that the issue is search/findability, rather than merging; I'm not sure that merging, as a solution, will really help fix the problem diagnosed (people starting new threads because they haven't read/can't find old ones).
 Thoughts?